pigeonman99/bright-horizons-downloader/README.md

 `% node bright-horizons-downloader.js 2021-06-06 week DgU00=XMGE1bkO6T...ncx2B1hnEULg==`

 # How to Obtain the "Magic Cookie"
-1. Login to your account at: https://familyinfocenter.brighthorizons.com/
+1. Login to your account at [Bright Horizons](https://familyinfocenter.brighthorizons.com/)
 2. Launch "My Bright Day"
-3. Open your browser's debugger and grab the cookie named "DgU00" for the domain "mybrightday.brighthorizons.com".
+3. Open your browser's debugger and grab the cookie named `DgU00` for the domain `mybrightday.brighthorizons.com`.
 This will be the magic cookie you use on the command.

 # About This Script
 After manually downloading photos from Bright Horizons' "My Bright Day" website for a few months, I got really tired of the repetition and so decided to create a script to automate it.

-I took reference from https://github.com/txchen/brightday-dl when writing this script.
+I took reference from [brightday-dl](https://github.com/txchen/brightday-dl) when writing this script.

 It is possible to enhance this script to programmatically obtain the "Magic Cookie" via username/password, but I didn't have the time to figure this part out (it's pretty easy to grab it from browser's debugger anyway).